 MICA provides computer hardware, software and network services for use by faculty, administrators, staff, students and student workers, contractors, and consultants in order to accomplish the educational and business missions of the College.
-Use of MICA computer hardware and software is governed by the Network Use Policy, the policies in the Employee Handbook, and this policy and is subject to all applicable federal, state, and local laws as well as the rules and regulations of the College.
+Use of MICA computer hardware and software is governed by the Network Use Policy, the policies in the Employee Handbook, and this policy and is subject to all applicable federal, state, and local laws as well as the rules and regulations of MICA.

-2. Access to Computers and User Privacy
+1. Access to Computers and User Privacy:

 Computer software users must respect all copyrights.
 Commercial software licensed to MICA may be installed only on machines expressly covered by the licenses.

-4. Responsibilities of Hardware/Software Users
+4. Responsibilities of Hardware/Software Users:

 - Windows or Mac Operating system with programs that come standard with the OS

-- Web browser (Firefox, Internet Explorer, Chrome)
+- Web browser (Firefox, Internet Explorer/Spartan, Chrome)

 Additionally, many offices have specific needs related to their business functions.
 Some of the software and applications that they might used are: